-The exhilaration of thumbs up was so high that I ended up subscribing to it.
+The exhilaration of thumbs-up was so high that I ended up subscribing to it.
 I never had to regret my decision even once post facto as they served even better.
-Sometime later I found myself promoting this brand to my friends and family as an ardent fan.
-In short, this brand moved me from loyalty to enrichment and then finally to advocacy.
-They kept focusing on me despite being a promoter and extracted more value, this what I call a classical CX: the wheel of fortune at play where you gain on each cycle.
+Sometime later, I found myself promoting this brand to my friends and family as an ardent fan.
+In short, this brand moved me from loyalty to enrichment and advocacy.
+They kept focusing on me despite being a promoter and extracting more value; this is what I call a classical CX: the wheel of fortune at play where you gain on each cycle.

 This stage can be achieved through,

 1. Quality of the product at the right price

 3. Creating loyalty through emotions

 The second phase is measuring customer experience, knowing our promoter base and the key levels behind their satisfaction.
 We need to then focus on how we can increase their wallet share.
 Hence it is critical to identify avenues to increase usage and new uses through smart promotions.
 What is important here is that we focus on value creation for both the customer and the organization.
 This will require us to find answers to the following questions,

 2. What are the reasons for their satisfaction?

 3. Can we replicate the best practices?